davidchalifoux/kaput-cli/README.md

   $ kaput files:search QUERY

 ARGUMENTS
-  QUERY  Name of item to search for.
+  QUERY  (Name of item to search for)

 DESCRIPTION
   ...